Timur Bekmambetov: Film and television career

 Bekmambetov's Hollywood directorial debut was Universal's action thriller Wanted (2008), an adaptation of the graphic novel series created by Mark Millar and J. G. Jones.
-Starring Angelina Jolie, James McAvoy and Morgan Freeman, the action film grossed US$341 million worldwide, and became Universal's highest grossing R-rated film, as well as earning two Oscar nominations.
+Starring Angelina Jolie, James McAvoy and Morgan Freeman, the action film grossed $341 million worldwide, and became Universal's highest grossing R-rated film, as well as earning two Oscar nominations.

 In 2009, alongside Tim Burton and Jim Lemley, Bekmambetov produced an animated film titled 9 (2009), the story of a rag doll in a post-apocalyptic world, directed by Shane Acker.

 In 2011, Bekmambetov produced the science fiction thriller Apollo 18, together with The Weinstein Company, and the science fiction film The Darkest Hour' set in Moscow and produced by New Regency.

 In 2012, Bekmambetov directed and produced the live-action adaptation of Seth Grahame-Smith's novel – Abraham Lincoln, Vampire Hunter, together with Tim Burton and Jim Lemley.
 He was awarded the 2012 International Filmmaker of the Year award by the National Association of Theatre Owners.

 In 2013, Variety (Russian Edition) named Bekmambetov one of the most commercially successful Russian directors of the decade.

 In 2016, Bekmambetov directed Ben-Hur, the fifth film adaptation of the novel Ben-Hur: A Tale of the Christ by Lew Wallace.
 At the same time, he produced the action film Hardcore Henry, directed by Ilya Naishuller, using the perspective of a first-person shooter.

 In 2017, Bekmambetov produced the historical drama The Current War starring Benedict Cumberbatch, Tom Holland, Nicholas Hoult and Michael Shannon.
 The film was inspired by the 19th-century war of currents between Thomas Edison and George Westinghouse.

 In 2021, Bekmambetov directed the WW2 action film V2.
 Escape from Hell, with its aircraft battle scenes using the War Thunder game engine.
 The film was released in Russia both theatrically as a feature and on a streaming platform as a smartphone-only vertical series.

 In 2021, Deadline announced that Bekmambetov would be bringing to the screen a new universe based on the unexploited works in the horror genre by the Marvel Сomics creator Stan Lee.